 5. Associate the most promising behavior by stepping into the image of the worrier and see if she is able to manage the worry more effectively.

 Each of these can be effective interventions.
 However, you might want to work with Andrea at a deeper level.
-A place to begin would be to examine her attachments – those long held needs to be controlled, deprived, or rejected.
+A place to begin would be to examine her attachments – those long-held beliefs that make her think at some level she needs to be controlled, deprived, or rejected.

 After talking with Andrea, and based on her admission that she sets unrealistic goals, expects to be disappointed, and chronically worries; you determine she is attached to deprivation.